 Fact-checking Online Media Sources LIBA 9366 New Email to a Friend Our Fact-checking Online Media Sources course provides you with the tools you need to screen and evaluate online media sources (including social media feeds and video posts) for credibility, accuracy, authority, timeliness and agenda (or bias).
 These skills have become increasingly important not only for academics and journalists but also for non-fiction, fiction and technical writers navigating myriad digital sources in this era of "fake news."
 Intended for writers, editors and researchers, this fact-checking course teaches you the tricks that journalists use to evaluate web sources – from understanding the hierarchy of web domain extensions to looking for website quality markers that establish credibility or objectivity.
 It also teaches you how to substantiate source material through secondary sources, quality checklists and other tools.
 Contact Information 416-415-5000, ext.
-2092 firstname.lastname@example.org Course Section(s) Available There are no classes currently scheduled for this course.
-For more information about future offerings, use the contact information listed above.
+2092 firstname.lastname@example.org Course Section(s) Available Class dates and registration for the upcoming fall term will be available on this website after noon (12 p.m.) on Tuesday, July 14, 2020.
+Please visit this page again at that time.
+If you would like to receive an email notification when the fall term is released, complete our sign-up form.
 Some courses require you to purchase a textbook.
 The cost of the textbook is not included in the course fee unless otherwise indicated.
 If there is a textbook assigned for this course, it will be listed on the bookstore website.